Think Like a Dog

-I worked with a team recently who has a lot of policies for a variety of reasons and they regularly send out messages detailing things because people don’t seem to fall in line and do things properly.
-One thing I noticed was how everything was put in terms of commands and demands resulting in a negative perception of the team.
+I worked with a warehouse team recently that has a lot of policies.
+This team regularly sends out messages detailing the policies because the people they deliver to just don’t seem to want to fall in line and do things properly.
+One thing I noticed in their messages was the command-and-demand tone resulting in negative feelings.
 The more I thought about it, it made sense.
-The commanding tone of their messaging made them appear inflexible and only thinking about their needs instead of the needs of the people they served.
-The lack of compliance with the rules was really just a subtle rebellion.
+The harsh tone made them appear inflexible and self-interested instead of considerate of the needs of the people they served.
+The lack of compliance frustrating them was really just a subtle rebellion from their “customers.”

-What I suggested was to start putting things in terms of how it actually helped people to follow the rules instead of just being rules that benefited the rule makers.
-Now they talk about their delivery parameters for example as a way to ensure on-time delivery.
-In the past, they would have just said it was something people had to do and that was that.
+What I suggested was to start putting things in terms of how following the rules actually helped those being served instead of just benefiting the rule makers.
+They made changes.
+Now they talk about their delivery parameters as a way to ensure on-time delivery where, in the past, they would have just said it was something people had to do and that was that.

 Where is your business doing similar things?
-Where are you thinking from your perspective instead of the customer perspective?
+Where are you thinking from your perspective instead of the customers’ perspective?

 Take a look around your workplace for evidence of doing things for the company’s benefit without thinking in terms of how it might impact those being served.
 Where are rules, policies, or procedures that appear only to benefit the rule makers but do nothing for those on the receiving end?
 Get rid of these obstacles if you can or at least replace the commanding messages with ones that describe how the rules make things easier, safer, timelier, etc. for the receivers.